cloudfour/eleventy-patterns/src/_includes/layouts/README.md

 Layout templates should be stored here.

-They can be used in a file by adding `layout: layoutName` to the frontmatter.
+They can be used in a file by adding `layout: layouts/layoutName` to the frontmatter.